 Congress eventually added rules that provided that an individual who was a participant in an employer-sponsored retirement plan would be restricted not in what he could contribute to an IRA, but rather in what he could deduct with regard to that contribution.
-Now in 2020, almost anyone can contribute up to \$6,000 to an IRA.
-Under IRC \$408(0) though, such amounts may be considered nondeductible IRA contributions and reported on Form 8606.
+Now in 2021, almost anyone can contribute up to \$6,000 to an IRA.
+Under IRC §408(0) though, such amounts may be considered nondeductible IRA contributions and reported on Form 8606.
 In that case, the individual will have basis in his IRA account equal to the aggregate amount of nondeductible contributions made.

 Both deductible and nondeductible contributions can be made to the same IRA and, for recovery of basis purposes, all of the individual's IRAs are treated as one.
 Under IRC §408(d)(2), every distribution is considered to carry out a prorated portion of the basis of the individual's IRA accounts.
 This means that in order to fully recover the taxpayer's basis, a taxpayer must take a distribution of all balances in all IRAs.
+It should be noted that for recordkeeping purposes, it is often "cleanest" to have one IRA where only deductible IRA contributions are made, and another IRA where only non-deductible IRA contributions are made.
+However, this ideal situation may not always be possible.